 If you have been convicted after a trial or intend to plead guilty at Court, you may be interested in finding out how you are likely to be sentenced for the offence in question.
-For free initial advice contact our driving offence experts on 0175 321 6399.
+For free initial guidance on your options contact our driving offence experts on 01616 966 229.

 The Magistrates tend to sentence over 95% of cases that are dealt with at the Magistrates' Court.
 However; in certain circumstances and where the Magistrates feel that their sentencing powers are insufficient they may refer a case for sentence at the Crown Court.